MPI-BGC-Functional-Biogeography/rtry/README.md

 View(TRYdata1_explore_aux)

 # In the sample dataset, different trait measurements on the same entity (plant) and
-# the corresponding auxiliary data are combined to observation via the ObservationID
+# the corresponding ancillary data are combined to observation via the ObservationID
 # For details, see Kattge et al. 2011 GCB
-# Filter (remove) observations of juvenile plants or saplings
+# Exclude (remove) observations of juvenile plants or saplings
 # Select the rows where DataID is 413, i.e. the data containing the plant development status
 # Then explore the unique values of the OrigValueStr within the selected data
-tmp_unfiltered <- rtry_select_row(TRYdata1, DataID %in% 413)
+tmp_unexcluded <- rtry_select_row(TRYdata1, DataID %in% 413)
-tmp_unfiltered <- rtry_explore(tmp_unfiltered,
+tmp_unexcluded <- rtry_explore(tmp_unexcluded,
                     DataID, DataName, OriglName, OrigValueStr, OrigUnitStr,
                     StdValue, Comment,
                     sortBy = OrigValueStr)
-View(tmp_unfiltered)
+View(tmp_unexcluded)

 # Criteria
 # 1. DataID equals to 413
 # 2. OrigValueStr equals to "juvenile" or "saplings"
-TRYdata1 <- rtry_filter(TRYdata1,
+TRYdata1 <- rtry_exclude(TRYdata1,
               (DataID %in% 413) & (OrigValueStr %in% c("juvenile", "saplings")),
               baseOn = ObservationID)
 View(TRYdata1)

-# Double check the workdata to ensure the filtering worked as expected
+# Double check the workdata to ensure the excluding worked as expected
 # Select the rows where DataID is 413, i.e. the data containing the plant development status
 # Then explore the unique values of the OrigValueStr within the selected data
-tmp_filtered <- rtry_select_row(TRYdata1, DataID %in% 413)
+tmp_excluded <- rtry_select_row(TRYdata1, DataID %in% 413)
-tmp_filtered <- rtry_explore(tmp_filtered,
+tmp_excluded <- rtry_explore(tmp_excluded,
                   DataID, DataName, OriglName, OrigValueStr, OrigUnitStr,
                   StdValue, Comment,
                   sortBy = OrigValueStr)
-View(tmp_filtered)
+View(tmp_excluded)
 ```

-Additional vignettes provide a detailed introduction to `rtry` and examples workflows for trait data preprocessing and for geocoding are available at:
+Additional vignettes provide a detailed introduction to `rtry` and example workflows for trait data preprocessing and for geocoding are available at:

 - Introduction to `rtry` (rtry-introduction)

 -   The general workflow (rtry-workflow-general)
 -   An example workflow setup to demonstrate how to use the `rtry` package to preprocess of the data exported from the TRY database
-    -   Covers most of the `rtry_` functions from importing and exploring to binding multiple data, as well as selecting, filtering specific data and removing duplicates, and finally exporting the preprocess data
+    -   Covers most of the `rtry_` functions from importing and exploring to binding multiple data, as well as selecting, excluding specific data and removing duplicates, and finally exporting the preprocess data

 -   Perform (reverse) geocoding (rtry-workflow-geocoding)